Portfolio Dataset

 Publishers

-29Publisher and imprint records across the pilot markets.
+44Publisher and imprint records across Nordic markets.

-55Translation records with attribution and availability fields.
+70Translation records with attribution and availability fields.

 Events